stevengregory/sn-typescript-util/README.md

 Using TypeScript, the CLI provides an enhanced developer workflow.

-- Extend JavaScript by using Types
-- Work in bleeding-edge JavaScript ES2015 (ES6) and beyond
+- Work in modern JavaScript ES2015 (ES6) and beyond
-- Use IntelliSense for intelligent code-completion
+- Extend JavaScript by using types
+- Unlock code navigation and intelligent code completion
 - Catch bugs before syncing to the instance
-- Escape ES5 in ServiceNow

 ## Prerequisites